Russia’s ‘Non-State State Actor’ Part IV : Catering a Warlord

 Some reports have claimed that regular Russian army, GRU operators and Spetsnaz has been on the ground in Libya.
 This claim contradicts the Kremlin’s current modus operandi (MO).
 Other reports claim that GRU operators and Spetsnaz forces are on the ground, under the banner of Wagner, technically making them Wagner personnel.
 These reports are far more viable as it gives Russia the opportunity to deny – which they do.

 Meanwhile, we already know that Wagner’s base is shared with GRU and Spetsnaz in Molkino, sending personnel from there to act as agents of the state abroad does not make sense when they can be sent under the cover of Wagner, clearing the Kremlin from any responsibility in case of any unseen problems while concealing their role and intent.
 Additionally, Putin’s greatest threat is internal opposition and a dead agent of the Russian state overseas could raise eyebrows, a dead private mercenary will not.
-Wagner is a (close to) risk-free solution to execution of foreign policy.
+Wagner is a (close to) risk-free solution to the execution of foreign policy.

 Haftar has received military support from Russia since February 2017 when oil terminals in eastern Libya were attacked.
 The Russian forces, assumed to be elite personnel under Wagner, landed in Mersa Matruh in western Egypt, later observed further west towards the Libyan border in Sidi Barrani with drone equipment.
 The Russian deployment was confirmed by Egyptian security sources who added that six units from Russia had been flown into Egypt before departing for Libya 10 days later.
 Additionally, numerous reports claim that Russia has moved weapons to Haftar through Egypt and that Wagner personnel has trained LNA personnel using the equipment and maintenance of it.
 It should be noted that state-owned Rosneft, Russia’s second favourite son, signed a deal with NOC, also in February 2017.
 A source within the Russian Defence Ministry has also confirmed the presence, stating that both civilian and military instructors are in Libya.
 In late 2018, around the same time as Haftar’s meeting in Moscow, Ukrainian intelligence released flight manifestos establishing that the same airline unit taking Wagner personnel to Sudan that is mentioned in part 2 of this series, started transiting through Benghazi – Indicating that Libya is an area Wagner personnel are rotating into.

 Some observers believe Russia’s interest in Libya lies in controlling the migration flow into Europe to pressure the West.
 This is unlikely.
 Based on Russia’s policy in Africa, Russia has identified Haftar as who they want to be in power.
-Then upgraded his army’s equipment, sent Wagner personnel for support, training and maintenance of equipment, and are likely to strike deals that gives access to natural resources.
+Then upgraded his army’s equipment, sent Wagner personnel for support, training and maintenance of equipment, and are likely to strike deals that give access to natural resources.
 In these deals, Wagner personnel is likely to be scrambled to secure the centralized power and sites of investments either by force or in a consultancy role alongside local militia.
 Russia’s interest in Libya is oil and gas for economic gains and to reinforce its strategy of energy diplomacy, along with its desire to revive pre-civil war contracts in arms and infrastructure.
-Wagner will play a role in the physical security of these future contracts, whether it be securing oil fields, pipelines, or the construction of railways, and it can only be expected that subsidiary companies of Prigozhin, similar to Evro Polis in Syria, show up in Libya alongside Wagner personnel.
+Wagner will play a role in the physical security of these futures contracts, whether it be securing oil fields, pipelines, or the construction of railways, and it can only be expected that subsidiary companies of Prigozhin, similar to Evro Polis in Syria, show up in Libya alongside Wagner personnel.

 Image: Image: VK (link)